mixxxdj/manual/source/chapters/library.rst

 Serato stores information such as hot cues, track color and beatgrid in the file tags.
 Regardless of whether a track is loaded into deck from the libray or directly from the file browser, Mixxx will import that information automatically if present.

-Saved loops are imported as well, but since Mixxx is lacking support for mulitple saved loops, only the first loop is usable in Mixxx.
+Saved loops are imported as well, but since Mixxx is lacking support for multiple saved loops, only the first loop is usable in Mixxx.
 All other saved loops can be used like regular hotcues for now.

 Waveforms, Gain values and "Flips" are not imported from Serato.